 If your wine fridge suddenly stops cooling properly, it can get frustrating.
 What’s going to happen to the bottles of wines you have amassed now?
 Don’t worry, there are ways about it.
-When your wine cooler decides to act up, don’t call an expert immediately.
+When your wine cooler decides to act up, don’t call appliance repair expert immediately.
 You can try to troubleshoot first, and see if you can resolve the issue the do-it-yourself way.

 Before anything else, it is a good idea to have a basic understanding of how your wine refrigerator works first.
 Essentially, wine fridges rely on either a compressor unit or a thermoelectric system to keep the inside of the cabinet cool.

 In terms of mechanism, compressor wine coolers are similar to standard refrigerators, except that they are built on a smaller scale.
 That is, they use a vapor compression cycle – the same technology used in air conditioning units – to expel the hot air inside the cabinet.